DataDog/hiring-engineers/answers.md

  To monitor the data there are two approaches.
 One is to set up on the datadog website and the other is to use the API.

  Datadog website:
- -After logging in look towards the left or top for **Monitors> New Monitors** -Since we're monitoring metric, select metric as the monitor type.
+ -After logging in look towards the left or top for **Monitors> New Monitors**.
+ -Since we're monitoring metric, select metric as the monitor type.
  -The previous step will bring you to a screen with 5 steps that needs to be filled out.
 * Step 1: Since we're looking for an alert when the metric passes a certain value, I chose threshold alert